nervosnetwork/docs.nervos.org/website/docs/labs/lumos-nervosdao_zh.md

 > // used for signing.
 > skeleton = secp256k1Blake160.prepareSigningEntries(skeleton);
 > // This method actually loops through the skeleton, and create `signingEntries`
-> // that are using the default secp256k1-blake160 lock script:
+> // that are using the default secp256k1-blake160 锁脚本（lock script）:
 > skeleton.get("signingEntries").toArray();
 [
   {